Automated Refactoring from Mainframe to Serverless Functions and Containers with AWS Blu Age

 Fortunately, Blu Age Velocity accelerates the mainframe transformation to agile serverless functions or containers.
 It relies on automated refactoring and preserves the investment in business functions while expediting the reliable transition to newer languages, data stores, test practices, and cloud services.

-Blu Age is an AWS Partner Network (APN) Advanced Technology Partner that helps organizations enter the digital era by modernizing legacy systems while substantially reducing modernization costs, shortening project duration, and mitigating the risk of failure.
+AWS Blu Age helps organizations enter the digital era by modernizing legacy systems while substantially reducing modernization costs, shortening project duration, and mitigating the risk of failure.